Our Latest Idaho MSA Blog Posts

 We recently had the opportunity to publish a story in the Idaho Business Review about the Idaho Medical Savings Account!
 They heard about the program and (like so many other Idahoans) had no idea it even existed.
 They asked us to write up a brief description about what the Idaho MSA is and how it pertains to local Idaho businesses.
 We jumped at the opportunity, and are so grateful for the exposure it has provided us.

 The article ran in the "viewpoints" section that was printed on March 13, 2015.
 Unfortunately we can't link directly to the article on the IBR website because you'd need a subscription to log in and read it, but here's the next best thing!
 We printed it off, scanned and uploaded it to our SlideShare account so you can check it out.

 Give it a read and let us know what you think!

 Wednesday, November 19, 2014

 Sometimes you just need to see something to believe it.
 Or, perhaps you're one of those "visual learners" that loves to watch something work, as opposed to being told how it works.
 At any rate, we've got some great news!
-We've finally launched our Idaho MSA Video Library, which is going to be a collection of all the videos we make for Idahoans looking for information on this program.
+We've launched our Idaho MSA Video Library, which is a collection of some great video tutorials explaining different products and features on your Idaho MSA.

-And if you don't find what you're looking for, please be sure to let us know!
 We're always open to suggestions, and we would love the opportunity to provide you with an answer to any question you may have.
 Thank you for taking the time to check out our new Idaho MSA Video Library, and for the opportunity to earn your business.
-Have a wonderful day!